About Holy Basil Holy Essential Oil

 Holy Basil Essential Oil (Ocimum sanctum) is also known as Tulsi Essential Oil.
-The aroma is fresh and sweet with spicy notes and it blends well with Bergamot, Clary Sage, Lime and Geranium essential oils.
+We find the aroma fresh and sweet, with spicy notes that blend well with Bergamot, Clary Sage, Lime and Geranium essential oils.
 We prefer to use Holy Basil Essential Oil for inhalation since recommended maximum dermal concentrations are low (see below).
-Although it has been described by some as having calming effects, too much Holy Basil can be over-stimulating and it is best used sparingly, infrequently, and as a component in a blend with other essential oils.
+Although it has been described by some as having calming effects, we have found that too much can be over-stimulating and it is best used sparingly and infrequently, either alone or as a component in a blend with other essential oils.

-Historical Uses of Holy Basil & Holy Basil Essential Oil
+Uses of Holy Basil Herb & Holy Basil Essential Oil in Traditional Medicines

-Holy Basil is highly revered in Ayurvedic Medicine as both a powerful healing agent and a sacred herb and it has long been grown and used for medicinal and spiritual purposes.
-Many people in India drink a warm cup of Holy Basil tea daily to experience its calming and soothing qualities.
-In fact, Holy Basil is considered in Ayurvedic medicine to be a panacea for almost every ailment.
-For an excellent discussion of the many uses of Holy Basil herb see Tulsi: The Mother Medicine of Nature by Dr. Narendra Singh and Dr. Yamuna Hoette.
+Holy Basil herb, not the essential oil, is highly revered in Ayurvedic Medicine as both a powerful healing agent and a sacred herb and it has long been grown and used for medicinal and spiritual purposes.
+In fact, Holy Basil herb is considered in Ayurvedic medicine to be a panacea for almost every ailment.

-The essential oil of Holy Basil has been used in modern aromatherapy, although not as widely as some other essential oils, due to concerns about potential toxicity (see below).
-The uses of Holy Basil essential oils have generally been said by aromatherapists to be similar to those of Basil linalool (Ocimum basilicom CT Linalool).
+The essential oil of Holy Basil has been used in modern aromatherapy, although not as widely as some other essential oils, due to concerns about possible carcinogenic effects of its constituent, methyleugenol, as well as concern for skin sensitizationn.
+The uses of this oil have generally been said by aromatherapists to be similar to those of Basil linalool (Ocimum basilicom CT Linalool).

 - Warm and Dry